-- 1. Remove the top cowling. - Remove the two bolts holding the flywheel cover.
+- 1. Remove the top cowling. - 2.
+Lift up the rear of flywheel cover and pull it forward to remove it.

-- Lift up the rear of flywheel cover and pull it forward to remove it. - 4.
 Prepare the engine for starting.
-For further information, see page 25.
+For further information, see page 22.
 Be sure the engine is in neutral and that the engine stop switch lanyard lock plate is attached to the engine stop switch.
 The main switch must be "ON" (on).

-- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel clockwise. - 6.
-Pull the rope slowly until resistance is felt. - 7.
-Remove the rope from the flywheel temporarily. - Rewind the rope around the flywheel approximately 3/4 of a turn clockwise. - Give a strong pull straight out to crank and start the engine.
+- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel clockwise. - 5.
+Pull the rope slowly until resistance is felt. - Remove the rope from the flywheel temporarily. - 7.
+Rewind the rope around the flywheel approximately 3/4 of a turn clockwise. - Give a strong pull straight out to crank and start the engine.
 Repeat if necessary.